Rehabilitation Services

 • Neurological conditions such as stroke, Parkinson's disease and multiple sclerosis

-• Orthopaedic and sport-related injuries
+• Orthopedic and sport-related injuries

 • Bio-mechanical problems and muscular control